osteele/Arduino_SerialRecord/README.md

   to visually inspect without tools, but it is computationally expensive to read and write, and requires more bandwidth than a binary representation.
 - Flexibility.
 All records must have the same number of values; only integers are supported.
-This makes it possible to detect errors in code that uses the library, but is not appropriate to all communications.
-If you need more flexibility, this is not the library for you.
-(See the Alternatives section below.)
+These limitations make it possible to detect errors in code that uses the library, but they are not appropriate for all projects.
+(See the "Alternatives" section below.)

 ## Features

 - Send an "!e" to the sketch to send received the values array back to the serial port.
-(The matching Processing library can do this periodically.)
+(The "SerialRecord for Processing" library can be set to do this periodically.)
-- Attempting to read an array position that is out of bounds will print an error to the serial port and return the value -1.
+- Attempting to read an array position that is out of bounds prints an error to the serial port, and returns the value -1.
-- If a record contains too many values or too few, and an error is printed to the serial port.
-(The matching Processing library can relay this and other errors to the Processing console.)
+- If a record contains too many values or too few, the library prints an error to the serial port.
+(The matching "SerialRecord for Processing" library can be set to automatically display this error, and other errors, to the Processing console and optionally on the canvas.)
-- If a received line cannot be parsed as a series of integers, a warning is printed to the serial port.
+- If a received line cannot be parsed as a series of integers, the library prints a warning is printed on the serial port.

 ## Installation

 1. In the Arduino IDE, select the *Tools > Manager Libraries* menu item.
-2. In the Arduino IDE, select the "Sketch > Include Library > Add .ZIP Library…" menu item.
-Select the downloaded ZIP file.
+This opens a new pane, "Library Manager", on the left side of the current editor window.
+2. In the Library Manager pane, there is a text area with a prompt "Filter your search".
+Enter "serialrecord" into this text field.
+3. There should be one search result, "SerialRecord by Oliver Steele".
+Move the mouse over this search result, in order to disclose the "Install" button as shown in the screenshot.
-3. Click "Install".
+4. Click "Install".

 ![](docs/arduino-library-manager.png)